 It can be taking a brisk walk outside or riding a bike.
 It can mean practicing a free YouTube exercise class.
 Also, it doesn't mean you have to do crazy hard workouts either.
 As long as you get your body moving and your blood flowing, you are getting healthy.

 Of course, if you have a health condition that may make moving difficult, talk to your doctor about an appropriate way to get some exercise.
 There are very low impact exercises like chair yoga and Tai Chi to start moving your body.
-Also, visiting a physical therapist who can show you how to modify and start slow for your condition can be very helpful.
+Also, visiting a physical therapist who can show you how to modify exercises for your condition can be very helpful.

 Myth #2: You have to stop eating indulgent food.

-How many times have you restricted yourself from indulgent food only to binge and then feel disappointed that you stop working on being healthy?
-Indulgences have to be part of your health routine.
+How many times have you restricted yourself from indulgent food or treats only to binge eat them?
+Once the joy of eating the food is over, feelings of disappointment and defeat can overwhelm you.
+Indulgences must be part of your healthy habits.
 There are smart ways to indulge.
 Learning how to indulge smartly requires time, patience and trying new things.
-As well as changing your mind-set on what indulgence means.
+As well as changing your mind-set on what indulgence means to you.

-Popcorn is a great indulgence because it is low in calories and can be topped with any flavor from salty to sweet to spicy.
+Popcorn is a great indulgence because it is low in calories and can be topped with any flavor such as salty, sweet or spicy.
 The key is to limit how much you eat and buy organic.
 Instead of making a large bag of microwave popcorn, buy the smaller, single serve size.
-Another option is to buy bagged popcorn, such as Organic Skinny Pop.
+Another option is to buy bagged pre-popped popcorn, such as Organic Skinny Pop.
 You can also make popcorn "old school" style by air-popping and adding your own toppings.

+Another indulgence is chocolate.
 Did you know chocolate can be good for you?
-But it has to be dark chocolate with at least 65% cacao in it.
+For a healthy chocolate, it has to be dark chocolate with at least 65% cacao.
 Why?
 Cacao powder is full of antioxidants and flavonoids that support a healthy body.
 There are so many different products to try!
 Such as:

 Now, there will be family gatherings and holidays where you cannot control what you are being served.
 Life happens!
 All you need to do is mentally prepare and not be upset with yourself.
 After all, you are making memories when celebrating or enjoying family time.
 It just means you go back to your healthy routine as soon as you can.
 And who knows?
 As you tell family members about your new lifestyle, you may just inspire others to try something new.